BishopFox/BrokenHill/docs/troubleshooting.md

 # Troubleshooting

+## I keep running out of memory!

+The GCG attack uses a *lot* of PyTorch device memory.
+A CUDA device with 24 GiB of memory, such as a GeForce RTX 4090, can easily load an LLM like `Llama-2-7b-chat-hf`, because seven billion parameters represented as 16-bit floating point values occupy about 14 GiB of memory.
+But (among other things) the GCG attack involves very memory-intensive operations like creating a PyTorch gradient and running backpropagation, and those operations are too large to perform for a seven-billion-parameter model on a device with 24 GiB of memory.
+If you want to test models of that size, you'll need to use [a device with more memory](other_graphics_hardware.md).

+If you are already testing using [models with sizes in-line with the values in the "Broken Hill PyTorch device memory requirements" document](memory_requirements.md) and still running out of memory, here are a few things to try:

+* If you are running Broken Hill on a device with one or more screens connected to the same GPU that you're using for Broken Hill:
+** If you are using a GUI to interact with the OS (X, Weyland, Gnome, KDE, etc.), close out of the GUI or suspend it.
+*** e.g. on Debian and most derived distributions, Ctrl-Alt-F2 to switch to the second virtual console, then Ctrl-Alt-F1 to switch back to the GUI session when you're done.
+This can free up to several GiB of VRAM depending on how many displays are attached, what resolution the GPU is rendering content for them at, etc.
+* Specify a value lower than the default (48) for `--max-new-adversarial-value-candidate-count`, e.g. `--max-new-adversarial-value-candidate-count 16`.
+This will reduce the efficiency of the search for new values, so consider setting a `--required-loss-threshold` value [as discussed in the the "Content-generation size controls" section of the command-line options documentation](all_command-line_options.md#content-generation-size-controls).
+* If you're specifying a non-default value for `--batch-size-get-logits`, stop doing that.

 ## TypeError: Couldn't build proto file into descriptor pool

 Sometimes, everything will seem to be working fine, and then the next time you run the tool, you'll get an error like this: